judy2k/farm-stack-workshop/docs/content/docs/the-frontend/update_task_status.md

 and click on one of the checkboxes.
 Then go to your Atlas tab, hit the "Apply" button, and check that the new state has been stored.

+# The End!

+That's the end of the guided section of this workshop.
+Well done!
+If I've done my job properly,
+then you've learned some MongoDB, some FastAPI, and some React.

+Have a look at the next page for some thoughts and further ideas.